 Earlier and earlier, kids are beginning to show their "fashionista" side.
-In the preschool and early elementary ages, girls enjoy wearing adorable matching designer dresses that they can wear to match their favorite American Girl doll.
+In preschool and early elementary ages, girls enjoy wearing adorable matching designer dresses that they can wear to match their favorite doll.
+Boys, too, enjoy dress-up and pretend games that mimic real life.
 However, the age at which kids transition from pretend play into reality, with real makeup, is a very personal parental decision.

 Little Cosmetics is the best kids makeup for pretend play experiences.
 Kids can "apply" the makeup to themselves, their friends, family members, or even a baby doll.
 Since it is not real, there is no need to worry about any mess.